LuCazzola/Few-Shot_MDM/README.md

 <details>
   <summary><b>3.
 Data Formatting</b></summary>

 Now, all raw data should be converted and stored in `modules/skel_adaptation/out`.
 Some other steps are required so that data is formatted accordingly to MDM expected input formatting.
+You can find more details and tools in [*Data*](data/)

 Format data for MDM:
 ```bash